The last time Meg Myers lived in Los Angeles, she was relentlessly touring in support of her first full-length record, an artist on a major label.

 Her voice cracks during a ferocious scream, but the imperfection for lack of a better word only enhanced the intent behind the words.
 “It’s in your eyes, you fucking LIAR,” she screams at the top of her lungs.
 “I know this love will tear me to pieces,” Myers screams a few times before propelling both arms skyward in triumph.

-It’s during these performances that Myers gives off an almost Marla Singer in Fight Club kind of vibe.
+It’s during these performances that Myers gives off an almost Marla Singer from Fight Club kind of vibe.
 There’s a scary look in her eyes during some of the darker material.
 At The Echo, she positively channeled the frustration with her monitors into the performance.

 “It was really, really fun,” Myers said of playing Take Me To The Disco songs live.
 “I was really nervous and excited.
 Luckily I think I’m just way more connected to the songs at this time in my life.
 I feel more connected to myself and the people in my life and my creativity also.
 I feel them in a different way than I ever felt the songs in the past.”